dstelljes/browser-gp/README.md

 Building
 --

-Currently, the core library has no external dependencies.

 If you want to...

 *   Build the web frontend:
   1. `npm install` to install tooling.
-We recommend using [nvm][nvm] to install a 5.*  version of node.
+We recommend using [nvm][nvm] to install a 5.*  version of npm.
   2. `bower install` to install frontend dependencies.
   Requires global install of [Bower][bower] (`npm install -g bower`).
   3. `brunch watch --server` to serve the app locally.